michealespinola/syno.plexupdate/README.md

 # Default Settings (config.ini)

-The script has (4) default but user-configurable variables:
+The script utilizes (4) default but user-configurable variables:

 1. `MinimumAge=7`
    * A **7**-day age requirement for installing the latest version as a bug/issue deterrent